Whether you like them or not, New Year’s resolutions are great to create a positive change in your life.

 Maybe you always wanted to start a business, read a book a week, get a six-pack, or meditate more.
 The start of every year is the perfect opportunity to hit the reset button and do things differently.

 But that doesn’t necessarily mean New Year’s resolutions are bad.
 It means that most of us don’t know how to successfully keep our resolutions.

 Everybody can set goals.
-But a small percentage of people actually perseveres and achieves their goals.
-Steve Jobs believed that people achieve their goals because they didn’t quit.
+But a small percentage of people actually persevere and achieve their goals.
+Steve Jobs believed that people achieved their goals because they don’t quit.
 Most of us quit before we even get close to becoming successful.

 You and I both know there are no such things as secrets when it comes to personal success.
 Every piece of new advice you hear has been said before.
 The real secret lies in how well you execute the advice.

 Because here’s the secret to successful New Year’s resolutions: Don’t talk about your resolutions until you’ve made them happen.